YueLi-0816/test/# Tutorial.md

 # Introduction

-Our entire workflow are divided into three parts,deployment,restoring dumped database into the MongoDB and loading the own data into MongoDB.
+Our entire workflow can be divided into three parts,deployment,restoring dumped database into the MongoDB and loading the own data into MongoDB.

 Deployment process including MongoDB, backend and frontend shows a detailed flow to help you deploy on your server.
 In deployment part, you also need to pay attention to the configuration of `Python environment` and `supervisor`.